Anime Licensing: The Complete B2B Guide for Rights-Holders, Distributors & Buyers

 Key Deal Terms

 • Holdbacks: Restrictions on licensing to competing platforms in the same territory/window.
-A Crunchyroll simulcast holdback may prevent SVOD licensing to Amazon for 12–24 months
+A Crunchyroll simulcast holdback may prevent SVOD licensing to Amazon for an extended period after the simulcast window closes

 • MFN (Most Favored Nation): Some buyers negotiate MFN clauses ensuring they get the same terms as any other buyer for that territory — important to understand before running competitive bidding processes

-• Dubbing rights: English, Spanish, French, and Portuguese dubs add 15–35% to deal value but require separate negotiation.
+• Dubbing rights: English, Spanish, French, and Portuguese dubs typically add 15–35% to deal value per industry convention, but require separate negotiation.
 Many simulcast deals bundle dubbing rights

 • Sublicensing: Can the licensee sublicense to other platforms?
 This is typically prohibited in exclusive deals but allowed in non-exclusive library deals

-• Merchandising: Almost always held separately by production committee members — not included in streaming licensing deals
+• Merchandising: Typically held separately by production committee members — not included in streaming licensing deals

 Pricing Signals